andrasq/node-qheap/Readme.md

 - `minFull` - do not resize arrays that are more full than this fraction.
   Default 1.00, resize unless 100% full.

+### toArray( )

+Return a snapshot of the raw, unsorted contents of the internal storage array.
+The returned array will be sized to the number of contained elements, 0 .. length - 1.

+The equivalent function to insert the contents of an array into the heap is just a loop over the elements:

+    array.forEach((e) => heap.insert(e));

 Performance
 -----------